JorgenDIF/PP4-Riot-Rythm-Festival/README.md

 6. **Heroku:** A cloud platform as a service (PaaS) used to deploy the web application, allowing it to be accessed on the internet.
 7. **Lucidchart:** Employed to create and manage the Entity-Relationship Diagram (ERD) that visually represents the database schema.
 8. **Balsamiq:** Used to create wireframes during the design phase, helping to visualize the layout and user interface of the web application before development.
+9. **Cloudinary:** A cloud-based service used to efficiently manage, upload, and deliver images across the web application, enhancing performance and scalability.

 ### <a id="frameworks--libraries">Frameworks & Libraries</a>
 Details on the frameworks and libraries integrated into the project: